 There’s a covered area (for the best, given the above description) of arcade games and machines and things, which is a great place for you to take a bit of a rest while they fight each other with plastic virtual guns.
 As mentioned, the West Pier burned down in the early 2000s, while the other previous site, the Royal Suspension Chain Pier, fell apart during a storm in 1896.
 So, best stick with the Brighton Pier for now.

 Catch a game of football

-Brighton & Hove Albion F.C. are the local team.
+Brighton & Hove Albion FC are the local team.
 They’ve never been one of the biggest or most famous teams in England, but they’re currently (depending on when you read this) in the Premier League (the top tier).
 So, if you’re lucky, they’ll be hosting the likes of Man Utd, Liverpool and Tottenham when you’re there.
-See the outside of the modern stadium, known as the American Express Community Stadium, as evening falls, when it lights up in the team’s colours (blue and white).
-So, get a ticket and see what the Premier League match experience is actually like.
+See the outside of the modern stadium, known as the American Express Community Stadium (or the AMEX), as evening falls, when it lights up in the team’s colours (blue and white).
+Get a ticket and see what the Premier League match experience is actually like.
 Hey, maybe you can really chime with the local fans, and learn the words to their super complex chants.
 Here’s one: ‘We are Brighton, we are Brighton, super Brighton, from the south.’
 It goes on like that.
 Think you’ve got it?

 Check out the children’s sights